xcart/xcart-docs/_pages/kb_en/modules/two_factor_authentication.md

   * Once you've created a new Authy application, copy the API Key for Production available in the Settings page of your Authy application.
 See the image below for reference:
   ![tfa-authy-api.png]({{site.baseurl}}/attachments/ref_30a8vM7c/tfa-authy-api.png)

-* **Production mode** : Enable if you don't need to test the integration and are ready to use the addon in production mode.
+* **Production mode** : Enable this setting if you do not need to test the integration and are ready to use the addon in production mode.

-* **Use two-factor authentication for the customer interface** : Enable if you need the two-factor authentication option to be available to customer accounts.
+* **Use two-factor authentication for the customer interface** : Enable this setting if you need the two-factor authentication option to be available to customer accounts.

-* **Use two-factor authentication for the administrator interface** : Enable if you need the two-factor authentication option to be available to admin and vendor accounts.
+* **Use two-factor authentication for the administrator interface** : Enable this setting if you need the two-factor authentication option to be available to admin and vendor accounts.

-Once configured, the addon extends the regular user profile field set with the fields _Country phone code_ and _Phone number_.
+Once configured, the addon extends the regular user profile field set with the fields **Country phone code** and **Phone number**.
 ![tfa-phone-fields.png]({{site.baseurl}}/attachments/ref_30a8vM7c/tfa-phone-fields.png)

 The values for these fields need to be specified by the user at the time of account creation.
 ![tfa-new-account.png]({{site.baseurl}}/attachments/ref_30a8vM7c/tfa-new-account.png)

 Alternatively, the values can be specified by the store admin in the respective user profile (**Users** -> **User list** -> **User profile**).
-Also the store admin can enable the **Require to change password on next log in** option for a user profile, so that a user is forced to renew the account password and specify the phone to enable the two-factor authentication for their account.
+Also the store admin can enable the option **Require to change password on next log in** for a user profile so the user is forced to renew their account password and specify the phone to enable the two-factor authentication for their account.

 <div class="ui stackable two column grid">
   <div class="column" markdown="span"><i>Admin verificaton</i>![tfa-admin-verification.png]({{site.baseurl}}/attachments/ref_30a8vM7c/tfa-admin-verification.png)</div>